spatie/vue-tabs-component/README.md

+🚨 **THIS PACKAGE HAS BEEN ABANDONED** 🚨

+We don't use this package anymore in our own projects and cannot justify the time needed to maintain it anymore.
+That's why we have chosen to abandon it.
+Feel free to fork our code and maintain your own copy.

-﻿# A Vue component to easily render tabs
+# A Vue component to easily render tabs

 [![Latest Version on NPM](https://img.shields.io/npm/v/vue-tabs-component.svg?style=flat-square)](https://npmjs.com/package/vue-tabs-component)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)